Car Loans Australia :: Home

 We do not rely on automated software to provide "instant" car finance recommendations ... because we believe that no software can completely comprehend the specific needs of any individual in determining the most appropriate car finance products or options.

-When you apply for a free assessment on this website your application will be reviewed by a qualified professional who will then utilise the latest product analysis research and technology in order to tailor an individual recommendation and product comparisons appropriate to your personal circumstances.
+When you apply for a free assessment on this website, your enquiry details are provided to a qualified broker from our referral panel, who will then utilise the latest product analysis research and technology in order to tailor any recommendations and product comparisons to your personal circumstances.
+Car Loans Australia does not itself provide financial product advice or credit assistance; this is provided solely by the licensed broker or adviser to whom your enquiry is referred.

 Therefore it is important, when you complete your eligibility assessment application, that you answer all questions as completely and as accurately as possible.